-The popular Filipino viand Kare-Kare (stew in peanut butter sauce) is also best eaten with a serving of homemade shrimp paste.
+The popular Filipino viand kare-kare (ox tripe stew in peanut butter sauce) is also best eaten with a serving of homemade shrimp paste.

 Atchara (Pickled Papaya)

-Made with pickled slices of unripe papaya, carrots, and bell pepper, Atchara is often served alongside grilled and fried Filipino dishes like Chicken Inasal (grilled chicken) and the breakfast staple Tapsilog (cured beef, fried rice, and egg).
+Made with pickled slices of unripe papaya, carrots, and bell pepper, atchara is often served alongside grilled and fried Filipino dishes like chicken inasal (Bacolod-style grilled chicken) and the breakfast staple tapsilog (cured beef, fried rice, and egg).